robertdpowell/rp_blog/_posts/2021-06-07-Continuous Delivery.md

 - If we have sufficient tests and are running them on a production like environment, our software should always be in a releasable state.

-- The purpose of a continuous integration system is to prove that the change/release candidate is not fit for production
+- The purpose of a continuous integration system is to prove that the change/release candidate is not fit for production.

 - A deployment includes provisioning the infra, installing the correct version of the app, configuring the app including data or state.

-- We should automate the bottlnecks, and automate over time.
+- Automate the bottlenecks.
+Automate over time.

 - All aspects should be in version control, referenced by the same unique identifier that represents that build version.

-- we should be able to see which builds are in which environments and which versions from version control these builds derived from.
+- We should be able to see which builds are in which environments and which versions from version control these builds derived from.

 - 'Build quality in' - Deming.